JerryI/wl-tds-tools/README.md

 - `"\[Delta]t"` : returns estimated time-delay between the sample and the reference signals. *Read-only*
 - `"Gain"` : returns a multiplier for `sam` signal
 - `"PhaseShift"` : returns a constanst offset of the phase in multples of `2Pi`
+- `"n0"` : returns DC refractive index, it will be updated if one change the thickness of the material using append *Read-only*
+- `"Date"` : returns date, when an object was modified last time
 ---
 - `"Frequencies"` : returns `QuantityArray` of the whole range of frequencies. *Read-only*
 - `"Transmission"` : returns the power transmission `QuantityArray`, i.e. array of $|\hat{t}(\omega)|^2$. *Read-only*
 - `"Phase"` : returns the argument of $\hat{t}$ sampled as a function of frequency in a form of `QuantityArray`.
 After the creation is wrapped and cannot be used before unwrapping process (see later). *Read-only*
+- `"Phase Features"` : returns quantity array of `"Phase"` with subtracted DC contribution of the refractive index
+- `"Kramers-Kronig n"` : (approximatiton!) returns quantity array of refractive index derived from the transmission using Kramers-Kronig relation (discrete)
+---
+- `"Approximated n"` : (approximatiton!) returns quantity array of refractive index derived from the phase directly
+- `"Approximated k"` : (approximatiton!) returns quantity array of imaginary refractive index derived from the transmission directly
+- `"Approximated \[Alpha]"` : (approximatiton!) returns quantity array of absorption coefficient derived from the transmission directly
 ---
 - `"Domain"` : returns the ranges of frequencies. *Read-only*
 - `"FDCI"` : a range of frequency-domain confidence interval.
 It is generated according to the powerspectrum and provides a coarse estimation of the working range in wavenumbers.
 This interval will be used later for optimizing material parameters. *Read-only*